Hitachi006/TDSProj2_2455/happiness/README.md

 | Perceptions of corruption        | float64     |            125 |
 | Positive affect                  | float64     |             24 |
 | Negative affect                  | float64     |             16 |

+The variables with the highest correlation are: Log GDP per capita and Healthy life expectancy at birth, with a correlation of 0.82